-I might have been there alone with my camera, or a sketch book, when I was thinking about something, or with my family on a rare holiday.
-Or I might find a series of old photographs, like those of corrugated iron used as building materials in the back streets of Glebe in the early 1960s, and realise years later that I have been obsessed with corrugated iron ever since I was a child on the Hawkesbury River when all our water came from a corrugated iron tank and it was my job to tap the rungs in drought weather to see if we had enough left for a bath.
+Wherever I go that makes me want to paint becomes a place I want to understand more.
+I might be there alone with my camera, or a sketch book, I might be thinking about something at the time, or remembering something.
+But it is the place that speaks, and wants to be heard.
+I might find a series of old photographs, like those of corrugated iron used as building materials in the back streets of Glebe in the early 1960s, and realise that I have been obsessed with corrugated iron ever since I was a child on the Hawkesbury River when all our water came from a corrugated iron tank and it was my job to tap the rungs in drought weather to see if we had enough left for a bath.
 See some more reflections on corrugated iron on the page “Hill End”.

 So here I have started to gather together thoughts and ideas that have touched my previous work, or work I am now planning.
 I will add more images and comments when I come to work on them, and develop new projects.